Can yoga replace strength training? Yoga or weights? Weights or yoga?

 Yoga improves stamina through a combination of physical and mental benefits.
 Ultramarathoner Dean Karnazes believes the increased utilization of oxygen and better breathing through learning to use the diaphragm has benefited his running.

 You can do light weights with high reps on your upper body to build endurance for arm swing and posture, but going heavy on your lower body is actually the biggest benefit.

 A study of elite Danish cyclists showed that lifting 70-90% of their 1 rep maximum improved strength, speed and movement economy (less fatigue), while also losing body fat.

-However it should be noted that a recent study showed stretching after lifting weights can increase your power by up to 30% in the coming sessions
+**However, it should be noted that a recent study showed stretching after lifting weights can increase your power by up to 30% in the coming sessions.

-Personally, I still believe that I can benefit from both.
-Now it is a matter of determining how to enjoy both activities in a way that benefits my body.
+Now it’s a matter of determining how to enjoy both activities in a way that benefits our bodies.
 After doing some research I found what makes the most sense to me…since yoga is often about more static poses and longer contractions, weight lifting sessions should be about quicker movements.

 So you want to do it all and train for a half marathon?
 Here’s how that could work:

 Wednesday: 10 min sun salutations, 30 min full body weights, 10 min floor work